keymetrics/cli-tableau/README.md

 =========

 This is a fork maintained by [Keymetrics](https://keymetrics.io/) to help improving [pm2](http://github.com/Unitech/pm2)'s user experience!
+The original repository can be found on [Automattic/cli-table](https://github.com/Automattic/cli-table).

 This utility allows you to render unicode-aided tables on the command line from your node.js scripts.